renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/enabling_a_wiki.md

 ### Why Wiki?

 - Your code (and its derivatives, including accepted code suggestions) is yours.
-Khulnasoft Merge will never store it on external servers.
+Pr Merge will never store it on external servers.
 - Repository changes typically require pull requests, which create overhead and are time-consuming.
-This process is too cumbersome for auto data aggregation, and is not very convenient even for managing frequently updated content like configuration files and best practices.
+This process is too cumbersome for auto data aggregation, and is not very convenient even for managing frequently updated content like configuration files.
 - A repository wiki page provides an ideal balance:
     - It lives within your repository, making it suitable for code-related documentation
     - It enables quick updates without the overhead of pull requests